hurben/RA_ACPA_multiomics/README.md

 >[!NOTE]
 >Preprocessed files are stored in "preprocessed_data_public".
->Please rename "preprocessed_data_public" to "preprocessed_data" if you wish to reproduce the study results.
+><br />Please rename "preprocessed_data_public" to "preprocessed_data" if you wish to reproduce the study results.

 #### 1. Preprocess: Proteomics data from Somascan's delivered file (i.e., .adat)